Hawsgard123/Codechef_sol/README.md

 # Codechef_sol
-#I like coding, and I dont have anything else to add.
+I like CP, and I dont have anything else to add.
 SO WHY NOT!!